 Memorials to war, resistance and dictatorship

 Memories of the communist dictatorship during the Soviet Occupation Zone (1945–1949) and the days of East Germany (1949–1990) are also being kept alive for those generations that never experienced the division of Germany and the East German system.
 The Federal Commissioner for the Records of the State Security Service of the Former German Democratic Republic, the institution where files are still being examined, sorted, and made accessible to those affected and academics, plays a major role in this.
-A permanent exhibition in the former headquarters of the State Security Service (Stasi) of the German Democratic Republic in the Hohenschönhausen district of Berlin provides an insight into the means and methods of working the Stasi used to spy on, control, and intimidate the population.
-Exhibitions and lectures in the Stasi’s former outposts in large East German cities keep memories of the dictatorship in the German Democratic Republic alive.
+A permanent exhibition in the former headquarters of the State Security Service (Stasi) of the German Democratic Republic (GDR) in Berlin’s Hohenschönhausen district provides an insight into the means and methods the Stasi used to spy on, control, and intimidate the population.

 In the “Bendlerblock” in the Mitte district of Berlin the German Resistance Memorial Centre is devoted to the resistance to the Nazi dictatorship.
 It is located on the historical site of the failed coup attempted by the group headed by Count Stauffenberg on 20 July 1944.
 The Memorial Centre impressively documents how, between 1933 and 1945, individuals and groups took action against the dictatorship of the Third Reich and made use of what freedom of action they had.